ToshioCP/Gtk4-tutorial/gfm/sec9.md

 ## What do we need to think about to manage big source files?

-We've managed to compile a small editor so far.
+We've compiled a small editor so far.
 But Some bad signs are beginning to appear.

-- We have only one C source file and put everything into it.
+- We've had only one C source file and put everything into it.
 We need to sort it out.
 - There are two compilers, `gcc` and `glib-compile-resources`.
-We want to control them by one building tool.
+We should control them by one building tool.

 These ideas are useful to manage big source files.